 The Nespresso Vertuoline ups the single serving pod game by using aluminum pods that eliminate the plastic taste associated with most pod machines.
 Plus, these pods can be recycled, which alleviates some of the waste concerns associated with single serving coffee makers.
-It bested its main competitor in our testing, the Keurig K55, due to superior taste and the added convenience of its barcode system, which automatically dials in the ideal setting based on which pod you place in the machine.
+It bested its main competitor in our testing, the Keurig K55, due to superior taste and the added convenience of its barcode system, which automatically dials in the ideal settings based on which pod you place in the machine.
 The only downside is that Nespresso pods aren't as widely available as Keurig pods, but our testers felt that having to order pods online instead of snagging them at the grocery store was well worth the Superior taste of the Vertuoline.

 Nespresso Vertuoline Review